Undergraduate Catalog

 Chaplain

 The chaplain and director of spiritual life promotes a broad, campuswide awareness of spirituality’s relevance in fostering belonging, improving mental health, and creating religiously literate global citizens.
-The chaplain offers multifaith support to the community and is available for crisis, grief support, and counseling and assists with memorial services and other community rituals.
+The chaplain offers multi-faith support to the community and is available for crisis, grief support, and pastoral counseling.
+The chaplain also hosts weddings, memorial services, and other community rituals.

 Office of Inclusion and Multicultural Engagement